On Agnes Varda and La Pointe-Courte.

 La Pointe-Courte was shot in 1954 in black and white.
 Varda had an interest in telling the stories of people living in the margins of society.
 She played with imagery going from documentary to artful.
 As seen in the iconic Picasso inspired images of the main characters faces, one in silhouette overlapping the portrait of the other.

 In La Pointe-Courte, a man returns to his hometown with his wife as they reevaluate their relationship.
-Varda combines the confrontations and intimacy of a love story with the curiosity of a documentary filmmaker as she follows the lives of the fishermen and their families.
-She shows their arguments and laughter as well as their struggles – both financial and political.
+Varda combines the confrontations and intimacy of a love story with the curiosity of a documentary filmmaker as she also follows the lives of the fishermen in the village and their families.
+She shows their arguments – both financial and political, as well as the laughter and struggles of everyday life in the village.

 As a young girl, Varda came to Sète with her family during the war as a refugee.
 After leaving Sète, the family continued to spend their summers in the village.